Murbie/CSC-842/Module 5/README.md

 python trace.py -i <IP ADDRESS>

-Execute the Python Script with the -h flag to trace a hostname.
+Execute the Python Script with the -t flag to trace a hostname.

 python trace.py -h <HOSTNAME>